mistio/mist-ce/docs/source/machines_api.rst

    :jsonparam string size:  *required* Id of size to be used
    :jsonparam string name:  *required* Bash command to be run when machine is initiated, given as a string
    :jsonparam string image_extra:  *required* Needed only by Linode backend, otherwise empty string
-   :jsonparam string dusk:  *required* Needed only by Linode backend, otherwise empty string
+   :jsonparam string disk:  *required* Needed only by Linode backend, otherwise empty string

    **Example response**: